earthly/earthly/docs/examples/examples.md

 # Examples

-In this section, you will find some examples of Earthfiles for:
+In this section, you will find some examples of Earthfiles for

 * [Go](./go.md)
 * [Java](./java.md)
 * [JS](./js.md)